mumkyy/mumkyy.github.io/README.md

 # Optical Core ViT Analyzer

-This repository contains a lightweight, GitHub Pages compatible tool for exploring how Vision Transformer (ViT) parameters map onto a photonic optical core.
+This repository hosts a small, single page tool that explores how Vision Transformer parameters map onto a photonic optical core.
+It is designed for GitHub Pages—open `index.html` directly or host it from your repository.

-Open `index.html` in a browser (or via GitHub Pages) to adjust parameters such as image size, patch size, embedding dimension, attention dimension, number of heads, and core properties.
-The page will display approximate optical core cycle counts for patch embedding, attention, and weighted-sum phases.
+Parameters such as image size, patch size, embedding dimension, attention dimension, number of heads, and core properties can be adjusted.
+The tool computes estimated optical core cycle counts for the patch‑embedding, attention, and weighted‑sum phases and plots them using a bar chart.

-The calculations follow the logic outlined in the accompanying problem description.
-They assume that each optical core processes inputs in groups equal to the available wavelength channels.
+A collapsible **Math Explanation** section on the page describes the formulas used so you can verify the calculations yourself.

+No build step or external dependencies are required—everything loads from CDNs.